André (footballer, born 2001): Wolverhampton Wanderers

+2024–25

 On 30 August 2024, just before the transfer window closed, André joined Premier League club Wolverhampton Wanderers.
-André debuted with Wolverhampton Wanderers at the City Ground in a 1-1 draw against Nottingham Forest, a match valid for the third round of the Premier League.
-André entered the field in the 41st minute of the second half, replacing the Norwegian starter Larsen, with the number 7, the same one who uses the Tricolor.
+He was given the squad number 7, the same number he had worn at Fluminense.
+André's debut for Wolverhampton Wanderers came in a 1–1 draw against Nottingham Forest at the City Ground on 31 August.
+André came on in the 86th minute, replacing the Norwegian starter Jørgen Strand Larsen.

 He finished his first season with 32 appearances, 26 of them as a starter.

+2025–26

+He scored his first goal for Wolverhampton Wanderers on 3 March 2026 as the winner in the 2–1 victory against Liverpool.

 International career

 André was included in the 55-man preliminary squad of Brazil by coach Tite for the 2022 FIFA World Cup.
 On 20 June 2023, he made his international debut, coming off the bench in the 74th minute to substitute Lucas Paquetá, in a 4–2 defeat in a friendly match against Senegal.